In this document

 Transformer losses

-Transformers are essential devices in PV power plants, used to change the voltage level from the AC side of inverters to the desired voltage level for connection to the utility grid.
-In Solargis Evaluate, we utilize our proprietary Transformer model, which could be segregated into two sub-models:
+Transformers are essential devices in energy systems, used to change the voltage level from the AC side of inverters to the desired voltage level for connection to the utility grid.
+In Solargis Evaluate, we utilize our proprietary Transformer model, which can be segregated into two sub-models:

 Variable losses model: Includes iron (no-load) losses and copper (load) losses.